 Protect your wifi network with a password

-WiFi without passwords is more convenient because then you don't need to constantly tell your friends what the password is when they hang out at your place.
+A WiFi network without a password is more convenient because you don't need to keep telling your friends what the password is when they hang out at your place.

-You might not even care if your neighbors are using your WiFi.
+You might not even care if your neighbors are using your WiFi network.

-Many computers will have different security settings based on how much you trust a network (and also your home WiFi).
+Many computers have different security settings based on how much you trust a network and also your home WiFi network.

-By protecting your home WiFi with a password, you protect your computer and everyone else using your network.
+By protecting your home WiFi network with a password, you protect your computer and everyone else using your WiFi network.

-You should also choose WPA2 or WPA encryption (WPA2 is the strongest) for your WiFi network and not WEP encryption.
+You should use WPA2 or WPA encryption (WPA2 is the strongest) for your WiFi network and not WEP encryption.